mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 ## Difficulties with the data

-A cursory look at these numbers shows men consistently getting twice as many tickets as women over the entire 15 year period.
+A cursory look at these charts shows men consistently getting twice as many tickets as women over the entire 15 year period.
+Men hover around 76 tickets per day.
+Women get about 38 tickets per day.
 That's a surprising result.

 The US Census website reports that Maryland has a slightly large proportion of women (51.5%) than men (48.5%).

 Still, the census figures are roughly equal.
 That suggests roughly numbers of male and female drivers.
-Perhaps there is a selection bias that skews the data.
+Perhaps there is a selection bias that skews the data in the data set.

-And, ...

 There is.